 The transit route files are similar to the previous model versions but are now stored in the Cube geodatabase.
 There are two transit networks stored in the geodatabase:

-• NONPREMIUM_TRN{year}: All non-premium transit routes
+• NONPREMIUM_TRN{YY}: All non-premium transit routes

-• PREMIUM_TRN{year}: Premium only transit routes
+• PREMIUM_TRN{YY}: Premium only transit routes

 The route files can still be viewed in a text format containing line information and node numbers.
 The primary differences in the route files are some attribute name changes, required variables, and PT specific available attributes.
 More information is provided about the route files in the transit coding section of this document.